 Pro-ration of benefits

-An example of this is your savings benefit.
-If you join the Scheme on 1 July, you will effectively have half of the annual savings benefit.
+An example of this is your SMF benefit.
+If you join the Scheme on 1 July, you will effectively have half of the annual SMF benefit.

 Means the price at which a service provider will supply a clinically appropriate drug in terms of the formulary in use by the Scheme.